diego-antonelli/lovr-backend/README.md

 NODE_ENV=development
 ```

+## Database
+- You need to create the initial collections at your MongoDB database:
+`profiles`, `sessions`

 ## API Documentation
 - API documentation is built using Swagger UI, to check the available API docs, access
 `http://localhost:3000/api-docs`